7 Steps to Execute Chaos Engineering

 Step 6.
 Run your First Experiment

 Running the first chaos experiment is like riding a thrilling roller coaster.
 Make sure you can stop the experiment and reverse the infrastructure with the aid of your Avengers squad in case things go wrong.
-To conduct an experiment, your system must be intentionally broken so that some components of your infrastructure are unavailable.
+To conduct an experiment, your system must be intentionally broken so that some infrastructure components are unavailable.
 Examples include shutting down working processes, deleting database tables, stopping access to internal-external services, and terminating cluster machines.

-Although these experiments are challenging, you will be astonished by how much you can learn from Chaos no matter what you choose to try.
+Although these experiments are challenging, you will be astonished by how much you can learn from Chaos no matter what you try.
 Watch your Observability dashboard throughout the experiment to keep track of important metrics like response time, disc usage, pass/fail transactions, health checks, etc. Nobody is flawless.
 It’s okay if your initial experiment doesn’t go as planned.
 Post an update as soon as possible, notifying all parties involved.

 Step 7.
 Analyze & Brainstorm the Experiment Results

 Once the experiment is complete, record all your observations in a spreadsheet, analyze them, and define your hypothesis verdict.
 Again, there is only learning and no PASS or FAIL.
 Schedule a meeting with the respective stakeholders, including your Avengers team, to discuss your verdict.
-This will help the team to understand the verdicts and fix the issues that you discovered.
+This will help the team understand the verdicts and fix the issues you discovered.
 You can repeat the experiments after addressing the problems.

 Conclusion